Control and manage servers and users using API

 Log in to the server where you have the ezwapi.php script.

-Example of enabled access control API:
+Example of Access Control API:

-php /usr/local/ezlogin/ezwapi.php add_user_server_acl -api_url http://localhost -secret 12345 -user tony -server database.serv
+php /usr/local/ezlogin/ezwapi.php add_user_server_acl -api_url http://gateway.server.com -secret 12345 -user tony -server database.serv

 er